xris1658/musec-legacy/doc/HackTheProject.md

   - Clone the repository to your machine.
   - Open `<Musec directory>\Musec.pro` using Qt Creator.
   - Check **Desktop Qt 5.15.2 MSVC2019 64-bit**, then click **Configure Project** button.
   - Click **Switch to Edit mode** (text button on the left) or press Ctrl+2, then open `Musec.pro`.
-Replace the variables at ll.18-20 to paths to the corresponding dependencies.
+Replace the variables wrapped with `Variables` comment to paths to the corresponding dependencies.
   - Build the project.
   - Manually copy some DLL files to the build path.
     - For Debug build: